RobTillaart/I2CKeyPad/README.md

 Note: a keyMap char array may be longer than 18 characters, but only the first 18 are used.
 The length is **NOT** checked upon loading.

+Note: The 5x3, 6x2 and the 8x1 modi also uses a keymap of length 18.

 #### Basic working